wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 ## Creating Release Files

-The release scripts can be run from any working directory, and they will generate all release package files under `release/wxWidgets-x.y-z`.
-They all build the release packages based on the current HEAD commit, so always ensure you have the appropriate tag or commit checked out.
+The release scripts can be run from any working directory, and they will generate all release package files under `distrib/release/x.y.z`.
+The scripts build the release packages based on the current HEAD commit, so always ensure you have the appropriate tag or commit checked out.

 1. Run `./build/tools/release.sh x.y.z` to create source archives
    `wxWidgets-x.y.z.{7z,tar.bz2,zip}`, `wxWidgets-x.y.z-headers.7z`, and
    `wxWidgets-x.y.z-docs-html.{tar.bz2,zip}` packages.

-2. Copy just the `wxWidgets-x.y.z.zip` package into the same `release\wxWidgets-x.y.z` folder on Windows.
+2. Copy just the `wxWidgets-x.y.z.zip` package into the same `distrib\release\x.y.z` folder on Windows.

 3. Run `build/tools/release.bat x.y.z` in a Windows command prompt.

-4. Copy these Windows packages back to your Linux or OSX `release` directory so you can continue with the upload step with all packages available:
+4. Copy these Windows packages back to your Linux or OSX `distrib/release/x.y.z` directory so you can continue with the upload step with all packages
+   available:

    ```
    wxMSW-x.y.z-Setup.exe